joeyz1998/ECE413-Homework2/README.txt

 In order to create chords, I kept the get_frequencies, and get_root_frequencies, and create_chord functions from assignment one.
 I had to slightly alter the input arguments of create_sound to accept a root frequency instead of a note structure.
 This was in order for the function to be compatable with the create_chord function.

+The chowning bell function shows some of the experimentation I did while preparing this assignment.

 Discussion: